sysdiglabs/terraform-aws-secure-for-cloud/examples-internal/single-account-ecs-guarduty/README.md

 ## Usage

-For quick testing, use this snippet on your terraform files
+For quick testing, use this snippet on your terraform files.
+You can generate Guarduty events after deploying terraform, in `Guarduty > Settings > Sample findings | Generate sample findings`.
+After 5' you should see events in `Sysdig Secure > Events (activate info-level events)`

 ```terraform
 terraform {